plz/E-Series-Graphite-Grafana/README.md

 Setting up the Web Proxy
 -------------------------------------------------------------------------------
-Although the steps to configure the Santricity Web Services Proxy is out of scope there are 2 important configuration settings you need to define in *wsconfig.xml*
+Although the steps required to configure the Santricity Web Services Proxy are out of scope for this guide, there are 2 important configuration settings you need to define in *wsconfig.xml*

 * `<env key="stats.poll.interval">60</env>`
 * `<env key="stats.poll.save.history">1</env>`